IBM/image-analysis-iot-alert/README.md

 As the diagram above in the picture presents six steps.
 It will be best to start as the following:
 * **viz-send-image-app** folder can be executed locally or be pushed to the cloud if you want
 * Create a Node-RED package that includes Cloudant, IoT Platform and Visual Recognition services
-* Create IBM Functions from the Catalog
+* Create IBM Cloud Functions from the Catalog
 * Copy/Paste your credentials from Cloudant, IoT Platform, Visual Recognition into credentials.cfg (in **viz-openwhisk-functions**) and credentials.json (in **viz-send-image-app**)
 * Copy/Paste the json flow in your Node-RED editor
 * Make sure that ibmiot in Node-RED have the correct information of IoT Platform